-is the size of the object module, in bytes, expressed as a decimal integer.

-nnn

-is the number of diagnostics for each compilation expressed as a decimal integer.
+- is the number of source statements (comments cards are not included) expressed as a decimal integer. - nnnnnnn2 nnn is the number of diagnostics for each compilation expressed as a decimal integer.

 The options indicated are the default options and those explicitly specified in the PARM parameter of the EXEC statement.
 For a full explanation of these options, see "Compiler Options" in the "FORTRAN Job Processing" section of this publication.
 The severity code, n, is the completion code.